Meet the New Outdoor All-Stars

 Vasu Sojitra was born with a rare blood disease that resulted in the amputation of his right leg when he was just nine months old.
 The loss didn’t stifle his passion for the outdoors.
 “When you’re an amputee, people only tell you what you can’t do,” Sojitra says.
 “I’ve always been really motivated when someone tells me not to do something.
 I want to see how far I can take it.”

 Turns out he can take it really far.
 He’s an accomplished rock climber, freeskier, mountaineer, and The North Face’s first-ever adaptive athlete.
 He was also the first adaptive climber to summit the Grand Teton.
 And he’s planning to up the ante by doing it again—this time on skis.
 “The world isn’t made for folks with disabilities,” Sojitra says.
 “That’s what I’m working towards, in small ways like figuring out how to get up a mountain on skis, and bigger ways like creating universal access and design.
 I want to bring that concept into the outdoors as much as possible.”

-Go RVing is committed to growing the outdoor community and getting more people outside to enjoy nature, make memories, and find new adventures.
+Don’t just go on a trip, go on a Real Vacation.
+Go RVing has everything you need to get on the road to an RV adventure.
 Visit GoRVing.com to get started and follow @GoRVing on Instagram for inspiration to hit the road.